Wendell R. Anderson

-Wendell Richard "Wendy" Anderson (February 1, 1933 – July 17, 2016) was an American hockey player, politician, and the 33rd governor of Minnesota, serving from January 4, 1971, to December 29, 1976.
-In late 1976 he resigned as governor in order to be appointed to the U.S. Senate after Senator Walter Mondale was elected Vice President of the United States.
-Anderson served in the Senate from December 30, 1976, to December 29, 1978.
-(After losing the 1978 Senate election to Rudy Boschwitz, he resigned a few days before the end of his term to give Boschwitz seniority.)
+Wendell Richard "Wendy" Anderson (February 1, 1933 – July 17, 2016) was an American politician and hockey player who served from 1971 to 1976 as the 33rd governor of Minnesota.
+In late 1976, he resigned as governor in order to be appointed to the U.S. Senate, after Senator Walter Mondale was elected Vice President of the United States.
+Anderson served in the Senate for almost two years, but after losing the 1978 Senate election to Rudy Boschwitz, he resigned a few days before the end of his term to give Boschwitz seniority.

 Background

 Anderson was born in Saint Paul, Minnesota, in 1933.
 He attended Saint Paul's Johnson High School and the University of Minnesota, where he received a B.A. in 1954.
 He earned a law degree from the University of Minnesota Law School in 1960.

 Anderson served in the United States Army from 1955 to 1957, reaching the rank of First Lieutenant.
 He later served with an intelligence unit in the Army Reserve.